 Professional standards require us to accumulate all misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.

-Management has corrected all such misstatements.
+The attached schedule (Attachment B) summarizes uncorrected misstatements of the financial statements.
+Management has determined that their effects are immaterial, both individually and in the aggregate, to the financial statements taken as a whole.
 In addition, none of the misstatements detected as a result of audit procedures and corrected by management were material, either individually or in the aggregate, to the financial statements taken as a whole.
-The attached schedule - Attachment B, summarizes proposed audit adjustments to the financial statements.
+The attached schedule (Attachment C) summarizes proposed audit adjustments to the financial statements.